 Sunflower, Sesame and Flax seeds

-These are all three oilseeds and they offer, as their name suggests, good fats.
+These three are all oilseeds and they contain, as their name suggests, good fats.
 Believe it or not, good fats are essential for the proper functioning of the body.
-Despite their higher caloric intake, these fats provide excellent satiety and nutritional density.
-They allow to maintain a balanced diet, but also to prevent some diseases.
-Heart disease, type 2 diabetes, a lower risk of gallstones, the risk of colon cancer in women, and a cholesterol-lowering effect.
+Despite their higher caloric intake, these fats are satisfying and nutritionally dense.
+They allow for the maintenance of a balanced diet, as well as the prevention of some diseases such as heart disease, type 2 diabetes.
+They also contribute to a lower risk of gallstones, a lower risk of colon cancer in women, and have a cholesterol-lowering effect.
 Learn more.

-Low in fat, cashews are nutritionally very interesting to maintain a general good health.
-Indeed, like almonds, pistachios, pecans, walnuts… They would have a cholesterol-lowering effect, reduce the risk of cardiovascular disease, type 2 diabetes, gallstones, removal of the gallbladder and colon cancer in women.
-It is a good source of Magnesium, Iron, Copper, Phosphorus, Manganese and Zinc.
+Low in fat, cashews are nutritious and contribute to the maintenance of general good health.
+Indeed, like almonds, pistachios, pecans, and walnuts, they have a cholesterol-lowering effect and reduce the risk of cardiovascular disease, type 2 diabetes, gallstones, removal of the gallbladder and colon cancer in women.
+Cashews are a good source of Magnesium, Iron, Copper, Phosphorus, Manganese and Zinc.
 Learn more.

-Very popular and known for its taste and properties, coconut is a must in many recipes.
-Rich in good lipids, fiber, iron and phosphorus, the coconut promotes the effect of satiety and good intestinal transit.
+Very popular for its taste and its many uses, coconut is a must in many recipes.
+Rich in good fats, fibre, iron and phosphorus, coconuts are filling and promote healthy intestinal transit.
 Learn more.

-In summary, a grain-free granola can be an interesting choice in nutritional terms.
-We are proud to offer you this original and tasty alternative, which reproduces the texture of granola without cereals.
-We have built a product range for everyone!
-There is a granola to satisfy everyone, including those who chose for one reason or another not to consume cereals.
-Undeniably, it is often difficult to keep having fun despite following a restrictive diet.
-And for us, pleasure is sacred, so enjoy!
+Now you see why a grain-free granola can be a great choice in nutritional terms.
+We are proud to offer you this original and tasty alternative, which has the texture of granola without containing grains.
+We have developed a range of products that will satisfy everyone, including those who chose for one reason or another not to consume grains.
+So often, it is difficult to really enjoy food when following a restrictive diet.
+For us, pleasure is sacred, so enjoy NUTBROWN!